benjaminrobira/Meta_analysis_cognition_primates/README.md

-# Meta analysis of brain size in primates :monkey:
+# Primate brain and sympatry :monkey:

 This repository stores all material linked to "**Primate sympatry shapes the evolution of their brain architecture**" by *Benjamin Robira* and *Benoît Perez-Lamarque*.